 Pushbutton tare can be configured in setup as enabled or disabled.
-When disabled, the TARE scale function key 🕞 cannot be used to obtain a tare.
+When disabled, the TARE scale function key 🐨 cannot be used to obtain a tare.

-If enabled, pressing the pushbutton TARE scale function key initiates a semi-automatic tare.
-The IND570 will attempt to perform a tare process.
-If successful, the display changes to a zero net weight indication and the previous weight on the scale is stored as the tare value.
+If enabled, pressing the pushbutton TARE scale function key enabled, pressing the pushbutton TARE scale function key enabled, the display changes to a zero net weight indication and the previous weight on the scale is stored as the tare value.
 The net mode will be indicated on the display.
 If the Tare display is enabled, the pushbutton tare value will be shown with a T label.